 As a result of the time lag described above, an estimation must be made of IBNR reserves, which consist of a provision for additional development in excess of the case reserves reported by insureds or ceding companies, as well as a provision for claims which have occurred but which have not yet been reported by insureds or ceding companies.
 Due to the degree of reliance that is necessarily placed on insureds or ceding companies for claims reporting, the associated time lag, the low frequency/high severity nature of much of the business that the Company underwrites, and the varying reserving practices among ceding companies, reserve estimates are highly dependent on management judgement and therefore uncertain.
-During the loss settlement period, which may be years in duration, additional facts regarding individual claims and trends often will become known, and current laws and case law may change, as well as regulatory directives, which are low frequency and high severity in nature, is generally low.
+During the loss settlement period, which may be years in duration, additional facts regarding individual claims and trends often will become known, and current laws and case law may change, as well as regulatory directives, with a consequent impact on reserving.
+The claims count on the types of insurance and reinsurance that the Company writes, which are low frequency and high severity in nature, is generally low.